kipngenohaaron/Project1/README.md

 ## Features

-The Animal Voting App provides the following features:
+The Search App provides the following features:

-- Display a list of all animal names.
+- Display a list of all item names.
-- Click on an animal's name to view its details, including the image and number of votes.
+- Click on an item name to view its details
-- Vote for an animal to increase its vote count.

 ## Setup

-To run the Animal Voting App locally, follow these steps:
+To run the Search App locally, follow these steps:

 #### You need to have vs-code, git installed in your machine, db.json server installed and postman